mkfizi/tailstart/README.md

 }
 ```

-Refer [TailwindCSS Theme Configuration](https://tailwindcss.com/docs/theme) for more informations on how to further customize `tailwind.config.js`.
+Refer to [TailwindCSS Theme Configuration](https://tailwindcss.com/docs/theme) for more informations on how to further customize `tailwind.config.js`.

 ## Contributing